KVignesh122/KVignesh122/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=I’m+Vig+>+A+seasoned+technologist;And+a+strategic+innovator+😉)](https://git.io/typing-svg)
 <img align='right' src="https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExdHhqY2lxb2ZvcmJjZ3FuZXVpbnR4ZW00MGh5Nm9zMmEyemtpN3RrZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9cw/2DMN31jEeBLVJQGXz6/giphy.gif" width="250" height="300">

 Welcome to my GitHub Profile; I'm known to have a flair for merging analytical rigor with creative solutions.
-Currently specialising in Computer Engineering and Business Analytics at the National University of Singapore, I come from a rich background spanning from EdTech to FinTech.
+Graduated with a Bachelor of Computer Engineering and minor in Business Analytics from the National University of Singapore, I come from a rich background spanning from EdTech to FinTech.
 This plethora of experiences have always enabled me to transform even complex challenges into elegant, scalable solutions.

 🔗 Connect with me to share insights, contemplate new technologies, or simply to say hello.